 All students are required to complete an internship at an appropriate art institution.
 Internships may be pursued during the third semester of the program or during the summer prior to the third semester.
 They require a minimum commitment of 135 hours, which is the equivalent to one or two days per week for a full semester, or for summer internships, four to six weeks of full-time work.

-Past student internships have included positions at the Metropolitan Museum of Art, the Guggenheim Museum (New York and Venice), The Museum of Modern Art, the Whitney Museum of American Art, Artnet, Mitchell-Innes & Nash, Gagosian Gallery, James Cohan Gallery, Paula Cooper Gallery, Hirschl & Adler Galleries, Romare Bearden Foundation, Gottlieb Foundation, the International Center of Photography, and Christie's and Sotheby's auction houses.
+Past student internships have included positions at the Metropolitan Museum of Art, the Guggenheim Museum (New York and Venice), the Museum of Modern Art, the Whitney Museum of American Art, Artnet, Mitchell-Innes & Nash, Gagosian Gallery, James Cohan Gallery, Paula Cooper Gallery, Hirschl & Adler Galleries, the Romare Bearden Foundation, the Adolph & Esther Gottlieb Foundation, the International Center of Photography, and Christie's and Sotheby's auction houses.

 In their third semester — in addition to completing an internship — students may elect to pursue additional coursework, which may be customized to reflect their professional interests, or they may embark on a thesis project.
 Students who choose the thesis track will enroll in AM 655 Thesis Seminar and AM 701 Thesis Preparation.
 The Thesis Seminar will guide students through the research and writing process, while also providing background on research methodologies and academic standards.
 Totaling 12,000 to 15,000 words, the resulting project will represent an original contribution to the field.